The 411 for Parents

 An Eligibility Packet must be filled out completely before a student athlete practices or plays in a contest.
-The forms are available at the bottom of the home page of this website and from the athletic office.
-The athletic eligibility packet includes:
+The required forms are available below:

 It is our belief that a quick and honest discussion between all parties will result in the positive resolution to concerns and an improvement of the atmosphere for both athletes and coaches.